JordanSlim1/git/README.md

 # Git

-* In this exerdUnderstanding how to use Git and GitHub, and to learn the general git work flow @ TEKcamp.
+* In this exercise, you will understand how to use Git and GitHub, as well as learn the general git work flow @ TEKcamp.

 Exercise Pre-reqs :
 1. [Download Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and install on your machine